Booking Inquiry Form

 Photocopies or digital images of ID are not acceptable.
 If we have any concerns about your ID, we will request a secondary piece.

 The Opera House has coat check and bag check available year round.
 No backpacks are allowed in the venue and must be put in coat check at the beginning of the night.
 If you do not want to use coat check, please refrain from bringing a backpack.
 Small purses are permitted in the venue.

 Recording policies are at the promoter or artists discretion and varies based on the event.
 There is no professional photography or video allowed, unless approved by individual artist management in advance.

-We do not allow outside food and drinks, illegal drugs, drug paraphernalia, spray paint, permanent markers, laser pointers, weapons of any kind, reusable water bottles, and hand sanitizer.
+We do not allow outside food and drinks, illegal drugs, drug paraphernalia, spray paint, permanent markers, laser pointers, or weapons of any kind.
 Security has the final say on prohibited items and if they believe the item is questionable it can be confiscated or held at the security room for pick up at the end of the event.
 Please use good judgement!

 We do not allow any outside food or drinks inside the venue.
 The Opera House has an attached restaurant called The Opera House Grill & Patio.
 The grill offers limited indoor seating.
 During the spring and summer season, we offer a fully licensed patio that can accommodate 60 patrons.
 During events, food can ordered in takeout containers and can be taken inside the venue.
 Hours are subject to change seasonally.
 Click here to view the full menu!